MRCOOL DIY Series Ductless Mini Split Air Conditioner & Heat Pump

 Alright folks, the last section of the install is the electrical portion.
 The twelve-thousand BTU unit requires a one-hundred and ten connection whereas the larger sizes require a two-hundred and twenty volt connection.
 Please note that regardless of what size of ductless system you choose it will have to be hardwired to your circuit box either through a one-hundred and ten or a two-hundred and twenty volt connection.
 Now, I’ll be completely honest with you here folks, I do not have much electrical expertise and it would be wrong for me to steer you a certain way for the install.
 From my research though I have found that you need a fifteen amp breaker for the smaller twelve-thousand unit and a twenty amp breaker for the larger sizes.
 Now, as to how to install these and connect them I am not knowledgeable enough to guide you.
 If you are not familiar with how to do this then I would recommend reaching out to an electrician once you have the unit itself setup and ready to go.
 It is best not to guess with electrical work and if you do it wrong then you risk voiding your warranty… not to mention harming yourself.
 Electricity is no joke.

 Once you have finished the electrical work and everything else is done it is recommended by the manufacturer to run the air conditioner for ten to fifteen minutes and monitor the system for leaks.
 If the air conditioner passes then run the heater for ten to fifteen minutes as well.
 Note that the heater may take longer for it to truly start up so it may be best to let it run for a half-hour or so just to ensure everything is working as it should be.
-For any further questions or concerns when it comes to installation please click here to be taken to the official Mr Cool’s installation instructions.
-This should answer any questions that you have BEFORE you purchase.

 Now that we have the sizing and installation sections covered we can begin to look at exactly what these products from MRCOOL have to offer.
 The first and most important point here is to recognize the various modes that these units come with.
 Each mode is important and can help you in making your purchasing decision.
 These units come with an Auto mode, a Cool mode, a Fan mode, and a Dry mode (Dehumidifier).
 Let’s take a look at these: